Amgen Scholars Program

 Hemmert, Werner We focus our research on the auditory system where we combine modelling studies with experiments to develop novel approaches for the advancement of neuroprosthetics.
 TBA

-Imhof, Axel We aim to leverage the unique features of Drosophila somatic pairing to gain broader insights into chromosome pairing mechanisms across the tree-of life by investigating chromosme pairing in vitro and analysing the genome and proteome of paired chromosomes. available
+Imhof, Axel We aim to leverage the unique features of Drosophila somatic pairing to gain broader insights into chromosome pairing mechanisms across the tree-of life by investigating chromosme pairing in vitro and analysing the genome and proteome of paired chromosomes.
+TBA

-Jung, Kirsten Chemotactic behaviour of a motile commensal bacterium available
+Jung, Kirsten Chemotactic behaviour of a motile commensal bacterium available in 2026

 Keays, David The Keays laboratory is interested in the molecules, cells and circuits that allow animals to detect magnetic fields.
-This project will explore the molecular architecture of a neuronal circuit that encodes magnetic information within the pigeon brain. available
+This project will explore the molecular architecture of a neuronal circuit that encodes magnetic information within the pigeon brain. available in 2026

-Klein, Rüdiger Exploring the Neural Circuitry of Appetite Regulation: The Role of the Central Amygdala (CeA) and Parasubthalamic Nucleus (PSTN) available
+Klein, Rüdiger Exploring the Neural Circuitry of Appetite Regulation: The Role of the Central Amygdala (CeA) and Parasubthalamic Nucleus (PSTN) available in 2026

 Kopp-Scheinpflug, Conny Our laboratory is interested in how ambient sensory stimulation activates neuromodulators and how these then influence the processing of relevant information.
 TBA